pkellett/test/README.md

 test
 ====

-just a test for using github
+Currently just a test to see how github works